 Preparedness Items (Mostly Food Related):

-I can’t cover any “real” disaster/emergency prep in a few lines, but here are a few things that might be in reach of a more casual prep, considering time is short and budget may be tight.
-I’ll put out a list of basics and non-food items at another time.
+I can’t cover any “real” disaster/emergency prep in a few lines, but here are a few mostly food-related things that might be in reach of a more casual prep, considering time is short and budget may be tight.

 - Milk: Beyond the usual, think about buying shelf-stable milk of whatever you use, whether it’s from cows or alternative milk.
 It can be a little pricey.
 Pick up powdered milk to use in recipes, if not to drink but you can cut your milk with the powdered to make it last longer and flavor it with chocolate or other mixes to disguise the taste.
 Powdered buttermilk is an option for baking; powdered milk can be used and a little vinegar added a cheaper sub.
 Canned coconut milk is a staple at my house.